 Ever wonder what would happen if you lost the directional abilities?
-Reaching destination will be near to impossible if you keep on messing left or right.
-Of-course, Google Maps have really made our lives easy.
-But still, you’ll be having a very hard time relating delta distance between point A and B on GPS vs real life.
-An adult with a driving license and dyscalculia probably face this difficulty every day.
-So, what exactly is like for a person with dyscalculia to drive?
+Reaching your destination will be nearly impossible if you keep on messing left or right.
+Of course, Google Maps has really made our lives easy.
+But still, you’ll have a very hard time relating the delta distance between points A and B on GPS vs. real life.
+An adult with a driving license and dyscalculia probably faces this difficulty every day.
+So, what exactly is it like for a person with dyscalculia to drive?
 Is it dangerous?
 How he/she should manage it?

 For a person with dyscalculia, this may not be easy at all.
 It has been evident from several studies that dyslexia is directly related to dyscalculia.
 Although, dyscalculia doesn’t necessarily mean having dyslexia, or vice versa.
 Some of the attributes of Dyslexia may apply to a person with dyscalculia as well.
-Directional difficulty is one of them.
-It just not only about counting numbers.
-It can seriously impacts our day to day activites with driving being one of them.
-There are several issues that a dyscalculic face while driving.
+The directional difficulty is one of them.
+It is just not only about counting numbers.
+It can seriously impact our day-to-day activities with driving being one of them.
+There are several issues that dyscalculics face while driving.
 Let’s take a look at some of these.

-Sense of Direction: Dyscalculics may have poor understanding of directions which is reflected in their driving.
+Dyscalculics may have a poor understanding of directions which is reflected in their driving.
 Getting confused with left and right turns.
-Even GPS does no good when directions are need to be translated in real scenarios.
+Even GPS does no good when directions need to be translated into real scenarios.
 High probability of getting lost while following directions in order.
-They also have a hard time correlating wheel’s rotation with steering direction.
+They also have a hard time correlating the wheel’s rotation with steering direction.
 As a result, parallel parking and driving in reverse is just another nightmare.

-It may be a common knowledge about how much distance is a 1, 2, 3 or 100 kms.
-People have a sense for how an object is located in space with relation to some reference object.
-We rely on google maps to tell us where we are and how much distance is left.
+It may be common knowledge about how much distance is 1, 2, 3, or 100 km.
+People have a sense of how an object is located in space in relation to some reference objects.
+We rely on Google Maps to tell us where we are and how much distance is left.
 Dyscalculia may have a hard time dealing with it.
-They may drive 16km for a distance that was merely 4km on map.
+They may drive 16 km for a distance that was merely 4km on the map.

-Road Guidelines: Always wear seatbelt, do not cross red light, maintaining speed limit, not using parking indicators, using wrong side indicators are some of the important guidelines of driving.
+Always wearing a seatbelt, not crossing a red light, maintaining the speed limit, not using parking indicators, and using wrong-side indicators are some of the important guidelines for driving.
 When there is too much to consider, it becomes harder even for a normal person to follow, imagine being a dyscalculic.
 What’s my speed?
-Am i using the right indicator?
-Should i cross now?
+Am I using the right indicator?
+Should I cross now?
 Fighting these questions and then anxiety ensues.

-Road Anxiety: The fear of road is pretty common in people and so does in people with dyscalculia.
-Messing things up, failing and accidentally breaking a traffic rule are some of common thoughts a person with LD probably go through while driving.
+The fear of the road is pretty common in people and so is in people with dyscalculia.
+Messing things up, failing, and accidentally breaking a traffic rule are some of the common thoughts a person with LD probably goes through while driving.
 This can seriously impact a person’s ability to function on a daily basis if they need to drive to work or drive for a living.

 How to manage it?